Dynam1co/atlas_showbiz_news/README.md

 ## Starting 🚀

-The basic idea is to get third-party data using Python and Kafka, process that data, store it in DDBB using microservices, and publish Tweets by reading that data.
+The basic idea is to get third-party data using Python and Kafka, process that data, store it in DDBB using microservices, and publish Tweets and post in Blogger by reading that data.
 Everything automatically.

 ## Used Tools 🛠️
 - Docker: for manage Kafka consumers and producers.